FOSS-Wiki/bot/README.md

 # FOSS Wiki Bot

 > [!WARNING]
-> The bot is pending a rewrite, please note that it is not in a particualy stable state and right now the verification functionality is disabled through hard coding.
-The only functionality right now is the autolinker.
+> The bot is pending a rewrite, please note that it is not in a particualy stable state and right now the verification functionality is disabled through hard coding with the only active functionality right now being the autolinker.
+This branch is just to keep the bot functional and to disable the verification, expect the new bot to be in a new repo or on a fresh branch once development commences.

 A Discord bot system that verifies Discord users against MediaWiki accounts using OAuth, designed for the All Things Linux community.